 Lauren laughed along with her, but I'd learnt a long time ago that if I ignored their cruel jibes they got bored very quickly.

-As I glanced around the room I immediately spotted our King Billy in the corner, seemingly enjoying the festivities.
+As I glanced around the room I immediately spotted our king Billy in the corner, seemingly enjoying the festivities.
 He was a cruel and vicious man who took great pleasure in making his own people suffer.
 Many of whom blamed him for starting the war in the first place.
 His son, Jacob was equally repulsive and made my skin crawl.
-He'd been pursuing me for quite some time and even though I denied him every time, he won't move on.
-If anything he'd become more persistent since my fathers death.
+He'd been pursuing me for quite some time and even though I denied him, he'd become more persistent since my fathers death.

-"Try not to disgrace yourself too much tonight, Bella," Victoria instructed before she shoved me on my way and led her daughters towards a group of promising young men on the edge of the dance-floor.
+"Try not to disgrace yourself too much tonight, Bella," Victoria instructed and shoved me on my way before leading her daughters towards a group of promising young men on the edge of the dance-floor.

-The hall was vast and crowded so I easily found a hiding place at the back of the room where I was more than happy to watch the celebration from a far, while hoping to catch a glimpse of the hosts who had yet to make their grand entrance.
+The hall was vast and crowded so I easily found a hiding place at the back of the room where I was content to watch the celebration from a far, while hoping to catch a glimpse of the hosts who had yet to make their grand entrance.

 Soon after, he and his Queen took to the floor to kick off the dancing and very quickly the dance floor was full of beautiful couples waltzing around the room.
-In the meantime I kept my eyes on Edward, who was dancing with his younger sister, Alice.
+Meanwhile, I kept my eyes on Edward, who was dancing with his sister, Alice.
 There was no mistaking the young Princess.
 We'd spoken briefly years ago and she was such a happy, positive person that her joy was contagious.

 While the dancing continued I sat in the corner on my own, looking down at my dress to avoid catching anyone's eye.
-Jacob in particular.
-I had noticed him watching me from a distance, but thankfully he was kept busy by the other keen young women who had flocked around him.
+I noticed Jacob watching me from a distance, but thankfully he was kept busy by other keen young women.

 Steeling a momentary glance in the Edward's direction, I watched as he moved through the crowd smiling at each woman passing him by.
 An emotion I strongly suspected was jealously cursed through me, and I had to remind myself to stay calm.
 He had every right to talk with such women.
 They were after all the sort of women he should be pursuing: they were the right age, stature, and beauty that a future King required.
 A man as handsome as Edward wouldn't be interested in someone like me; I was as plain as you could get with boring, brown hair and equally dull, brown eyes.